kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

    `Requests` selector includes that request.
 Multiple matching entries for the same request are rejected by API validation.
-2. **Coexistence with driver config**: A claim may include both `Structured` and `Opaque` config blocks (as separate `DeviceClaimConfiguration` entries) for the same request.
-The scheduler reads only the `Structured` entry.
-The `Opaque` entry remains driver-private.
+2. **Coexistence with driver config**: A claim may include both `Structured` and `Opaque` config blocks for the same request — either set on the same `DeviceClaimConfiguration` entry (most ergonomic) or split across separate entries.
+The two fields are orthogonal: `Opaque` is driver-private and `Structured` is scheduler-readable, so there is no semantic conflict in carrying both.
+API validation does require *at least one* of the two to be set on a `DeviceConfiguration` entry: an entry with neither field has no purpose and would only add ambiguity to per-request config selection.
-3. **Conflict handling**: If the same logical setting is encoded both in `Structured.Parameters` and in driver-specific `Opaque` config, the scheduler uses only the `Structured` value for placement.
-The driver should reject divergent values during `NodePrepareResources` rather than silently accepting them.
+3. **Source of truth for placement**: The scheduler is authoritative for placement based only on `Structured.Parameters` (filtering, lock-matching).
+The driver is authoritative for hardware programming based on `Opaque` (and may, optionally, cross-validate `Structured` against `Opaque` if it understands both — but is not required to).
+   Drivers are not required to parse `Structured` at all.
+If a workload author encodes the same logical setting in both places with divergent values, that is a workload-side authoring bug — the scheduler will lock the device based on `Structured`, the driver will configure based on `Opaque`, and the resulting mismatch surfaces at runtime the same way any other misconfigured Opaque payload would.
 4. **String-only affinity values in alpha**: For any key referenced by `sharingAffinity.parameterKeys`, the matching `Structured.Parameters` entry provides a string value.
 Other value types are not supported in